gali8/G8MaterialKitTextField/README.md

 git submodule update --init --recursive
 ```

-All G8MaterialKitTextField properties are @IBInspectable so you can configure them directly in the Storyboard.
+The G8MaterialKitTextField properties are **@IBInspectable** so you can configure them directly in the Storyboard.
 See the example project.

-NO CODE - <strong>Only storyboard settings!<strong>
+- NO CODE REQUIRED -

 ```
 - regexPatternCustom: the custom regex to use!
 Note: when you set the regexPatternCustom from the Storyboard, chars like \ will be automatically translated in \\.